andreeeeaaaaas/my-digital-space/_pages/about.md

 Whether it's a product or a service; a collection of music or a short film; I value commitment to thoughtful experimentation that guides towards a clear purpose.

-The result– I hope– is work that communicates with immediacy while inviting deeper engagement.
+**The result– I hope– is work that communicates with immediacy while inviting deeper engagement.**

 <figure class="wide">
   <img src ="assets/me-coffee.jpg" alt="A black and white photo of me and a coffee">
-  <figcaption>Coffee; powering me, and this website</figcaption>
+  <figcaption>Coffee– powering me, and this website</figcaption>
 </figure>